Nasdaq decides not to delist Russian tech giant Yandex’s shares

 On June 6, 2023, Yandex was told the Hearings Panel had decided to grant Yandex’s request and to continue its listing on Nasdaq, subject to certain conditions related to the timing and implementation of Yandex’s proposed corporate restructuring.
 Specifically, Nasdaq insisted that ownership and control of a number of core Russian businesses must be sold by the end of 2023.

 Trading in the company’s shares on Nasdaq was halted on February 28 and the shares remain frozen, despite the positive decision by the exchange.
-The trading of Yandex NV’s Class A shares on the Moscow Exchange have been unaffected and continue to be traded as usual, the company said.
+The trading of Yandex NV’s Class A shares on the Moscow Exchange has been unaffected and continues as usual, the company said.

-Yandex’s Board of Directors is in the process of restructuring the company and have received proposals from a number of potential investors to acquire the company’s core businesses, including all the Russia-based businesses.
+Yandex’s board of directors is in the process of restructuring the company and have received proposals from a number of potential investors to acquire the company’s core businesses, including all the Russia-based businesses.

-Russia’s President Vladimir Putin greenlighted the sale of the controlling stake in the internet giant Yandex to VTB Bank and billionaires Vladimir Potanin, Vagit Alekperov, Alexei Mordashov and VTB Bank on May 22.
+Russia’s President Vladimir Putin greenlit the sale of the controlling stake in the internet giant Yandex to VTB Bank and billionaires Vladimir Potanin, Vagit Alekperov, Alexei Mordashov and VTB Bank on May 22.

-But Yandex’s board resolved on May 25 that new shareholders will not get control over the company after the restructuring, which will continue to run by its management.
+But Yandex’s board resolved on May 25 that new shareholders will not get control over the company after the restructuring, which will continue to be run by its management.

 "The new economic investors will not have control over the company.
 As with the current corporate structure, Yandex's management will retain control," the press service said as cited by Kommersant on May 26.